mpr1255/mhtml-to-html-py/README.md

-# MHTML Converter
+# MHTML to HTML (Python)

-A Python package that converts MHTML files to HTML with automatic encoding detection, especially useful for Chinese, Japanese, and Korean content.
+A Python wrapper for the excellent [gonejack/mhtml-to-html](https://github.com/gonejack/mhtml-to-html) Go tool, adding automatic encoding detection for Chinese, Japanese, and Korean content.

+NOTE: This is 100% vibe coded, including all the effusive LLM slop below.
+It works and has tests, that's all I can say.

 ## Features